peter1357908/cosc-60-final-project/doc/Userguide.md

 This requests a list of all supernodes in the P2P network.

-- `req dl fileID fileHost`
+- `req dl fileID fileHostAddr`

-This requests a download of a file named fileID from fileHost (IP:port)
+This requests a download of a file named `fileID` from `fileHostAddr` in the form `(IPv4:port)` (this information is available for copy-pasting upon a successful DHT request, e.g. `req files local` - in fact, our implementation forbids a user from downloading a file whose information is not made available to the user with a DHT request)

 ### Post